Quest COVID-19 Protocols

 - Children will be given demonstrations on what proper handwashing looks like both in terms of technique and length of time.

-- This is also something that can be practiced at home this summer
+- This is also something that can be practiced at home

 - Handwashing at set intervals, throughout the day, will be required of students and adults.
 Younger students will be observed by an adult to ensure proper technique.